etclabscore/classic-geth-supervisor.sh/README.md

 A rudimentary collection of bash scripts to collect and analyze blockchain client metrics, providing basic alerting mechanisms for anomalous events and situations.

-These are intended to exercise bash's ubiquity, providing lightweight and portable alternatives to heavy-duty chain and network diagnostic stacks like Elasticsearch's ELK stack.
+These are intended to exercise bash's ubiquity, providing lightweight and portable alternatives to heavy-duty diagnostic stacks like Elasticsearch's ELK stack.
 The focus is on their ability to trigger rudimentary alerting systems, like email, based on rule-of-thumb heuristics for anomalous or flagged chain behavior.
 Their design intends to minimize specialized dependencies and focus on providing simple and generic text-based datasets and analytics.

 With these limitations in mind, it's clear these tools are best _adjacent_ to, or at least well-informed-by, the dynamic, investigative, and visual diagnostics available through something like an ELK stack system.

-Here's what it's the folder as-is (and I'm going to regret hardcoding a directory structure in the README...):
+Here's what's in the folders as-is (and I'm going to regret hardcoding a directory structure in the README...):

 ```sh